 Although New Jersey doesn’t seem to immediately jump to mind when one thinks of a charming spring, the state’s southern portion is home to idyllic towns that burst with vibrancy upon the passing of blizzard season.
 Nowhere is that more evident than in the town of Cape May.
 Spring’s arrival not only ushers in the season of strolling along the city’s historic cobblestone streets lined with Victorian architecture, but also the season of outdoor festivals, farmers' markets, and the city’s collection of blooming gardens.

 The charm of the nation’s capital is on full display with the city’s illustrious history, idyllic avenues, and swaths of parks.
 When spring is on display in Washington D.C., it truly is a spectacle unlike anywhere else.
-To view the diverse buildings in the city is to take a tour of Old World architecture unrivaled on the continent, making a springtime walk though the city the country’s most colorful and immersive historical experience.
+To view the diverse buildings in the city is to take a tour of Old World architecture unrivaled on the continent, making a springtime walk through the city the country’s most colorful and immersive historical experience.

 Spring in Washington D.C., though, is more than just fresh flowers in the farmers' market or an appreciation of distinctive architectural styles.
 The National Cherry Blossom Festival is a two-week celebration of the Japanese-native trees that runs the gamut of spring activities.
 Residents look forward to kite festivals, bike rides, fireworks shows, and live music.
 Living in one of the dozens of active adult communities in the Washington D.C. area means being just minutes from the biggest celebration of spring in the country.